Ascaridia Galli (Roundworm Large) Heavy Infection in Laying Hens

 - Most of Ascaridia galli infection is a subclinical condition

 - Yolk colour variable

-- Worm inside the egg detected by candling, although this is most difficult with brown-shelled eggs.
+- The worm inside the egg detected by candling, although this is most difficult with brown-shelled eggs.

 Ascaridia Galli (Roundworm Large) Heavy Infection in Laying Hens DOES NOT exhibit or manifest any of the following clinical signs happenings:

 - Lameness or unusual movements, incoordination, ataxia

 - Head, Comb, Wattles, Face, Nostrils, Sinuses, Mount, Beak, Ear lobes, abnormalities (except eyes)